p3rryw1nkle/WellnessResourceFinder/ReadMe.md

 3. **Push Your Changes:**
     - Type `git push` and press `Enter`.
 This command uploads your changes to GitHub.

     *Note: If you're pushing to a repository for the first time or if your credentials are not set up, you might be prompted to enter your GitHub username and password.
-This is provided in the PeerEd docs*
+This is provided in the PeerEd logins information document*

 ### Terms